elibarrow/BAE305-SP24-LAB4/README.md

 **Discussion Questions**
 1. Compare the performance of each amplifier circuit to its expected theoretical performance with regard to gain.
 **Response:** The gain of the first amplifier circuit was -0.955 while the theoretical performance of a non-inverting op amplifier circuit is expected to be -1.

-3. Comment on the limits of op amp circuits with respect to maximum output voltage.
+2. Comment on the limits of op amp circuits with respect to maximum output voltage.
-**Response:**
+**Response:**      %%%%%%% NEEDS TO BE FINSISHED STILL %%%%%%%%%%%%%%%

-5. Are the LM741 op amps symmetric i.e. does the positive voltage performance equal the negative voltage performance.
+3. Are the LM741 op amps symmetric i.e. does the positive voltage performance equal the negative voltage performance.
-**Response:**
+**Response:**   %%%%%%% NEEDS TO BE FINSISHED STILL %%%%%%%%%%%%%%%

 ## Part 2 - Op Amps and frequency response ##

+### Circuit 4 ###
 We began part 2 of the lab by building the following voltage follower circuit.
 <p align="center">
   <img src=https://github.com/elibarrow/BAE305-SP24-LAB4/blob/main/Circuit%204.png width=35%>